MC3D/student_guides/html_forms.md

 - type: Specifies whether the data needs to be a number, an email address, or some other specific preset type.
 - [pattern](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/pattern): Specifies a regular expression that defines a pattern the entered data needs to follow.

-## Validating forms using JavaScript (before server side validation takes hold)!
+## Validating forms using JavaScript

 You must use JavaScript if you want to take control over the look and feel of native error messages.